Tnixc/simple/README.md

 # Simple Build tool

 > [!WARNING]
-> Probably very buggy, it's very opiniated and not extensible.
+> Probably very buggy, it's very opinionated and not extensible.

 A simple build tool that assembles a static site from components, templates, and data.
 I used it to build v6 of https://enochlau.com